ohcnetwork/coronasafe.in/symptoms.md

 * Shortness of Breath
 * Muscle Pain or Joint Pain
 * Sore Throat
+* headache
+* loss of taste or smell
+* a rash on skin, or discolouration of fingers or toes

 Most of the symptoms overlap with those of flu and common cold.
 COVID-19 [rarely produces a runny nose.](https://ourworldindata.org/coronavirus#the-symptoms-of-covid-19)